Configuration¶

 dir: /scratch

 This is useful on cluster systems with large attached local storage, where you can avoid some shared filesystem IO by writing temporary files to the local disk.
 When setting this keep in mind that the global temporary disk must have enough space to handle intermediates.
-The space differs between steps but generally you’d need to have 2 times the largest input file per sample and account for samples running simultaneously on multiple core machines.
+The space differs between steps but generally you’d need to have 2x the largest input file per sample and account for samples running simultaneously on multiple core machines.

 To handle clusters that specify local scratch space with an environmental variable, bcbio will resolve environmental variables like: